 Dr. Doobar grew up in Queens, N.Y.
-She graduated from the City College of New York in 2007 with a bachelor’s degree in chemistry.
-She received her Doctor of Veterinary Medicine degree from Cornell University in 2016, where she won the Research Award for Best Overall Presentation at the Annual DVM Research Symposium.
-Before joining the staff at Suburban Animal Hospital, Dr. Doobar completed at rotating internship with Veterinary Specialists & Emergency Services.
+She graduated from the City College of New York in 2007 with a Bachelor’s Degree in Chemistry.
+She received her Doctor of Veterinary Medicine Degree from Cornell University in 2016, where she won the Research Award for Best Overall Presentation at the Annual DVM Research Symposium.
+Before joining the staff at Suburban Animal Hospital, Dr. Doobar completed a rotating internship with Veterinary Specialists & Emergency Services.

 Her professional interests include small animal internal medicine.
 Dr. Doobar has two dogs named Buster and Luna.
 In her free time, she enjoys cooking, traveling and spending time with her pups.

 Originally from Portland, CT, Dr. Kathleen Hall has cared for pets at Suburban Animal Hospital as a general practitioner since 1988.
 Prior to coming to Suburban Animal Hospital, she practiced medicine at Stone Ridge Veterinary Hospital from 1985 to 1988.

 Dr. Hall received her Bachelor's Degree in Animal Science from Cornell University in 1982.
 She continued her veterinary education at the New York State College of Veterinary Medicine at Cornell University and was awarded her Doctorate of Veterinary Medicine in 1984.
 Dr. Hall then completed an internship in small animal medicine and surgery from 1984-1985 at the New Haven Central Hospital in New Haven, CT.